Department of Civil and Environmental Engineering

 Medhat Haroun Engineering Fellowship

 The Medhat Haroun Engineering Fellowship is open to both Domestic and International Ph.D. students.
 Eligibility criteria includes: Emphasis in Structural/Geotechnical Engineering, a graduate level UC GPA of 3.7, and passage of the Preliminary Exam.
-The 2017 application is now open.
-All materials are due to April Heath by November 1, 2017.
+A call for applications will be sent by the Graduate Coordinator to continuing Ph.D. students in September.

 - Emphasis in Structural/Geotechnical Engineering